Terms and Conditions

 WorkCast Account means a user account set up in accordance with clause 2.

 WorkCast Products means the products offered by WorkCast, as set out in the Contract Agreement.

 WorkCast Contract Start Date means the date set out in the Contract Agreement.

-WorkCast Contract Term has the meaning given in clause 12.1 (being the Initial WorkCast Services Term together with any subsequent Renewal Periods).
+WorkCast Contract Term has the meaning given in clause 12.1.

 1.2 Clause, schedule and paragraph headings shall not affect the interpretation of this Agreement.

 1.3 A person includes an individual, corporate or unincorporated body (whether or not having separate legal personality) and that person's legal and personal representatives, successors or permitted assigns.

 1.4 A reference to a company shall include any company, corporation or other body corporate, wherever and however incorporated or established.

 1.5 Unless the context otherwise requires, words in the singular shall include the plural and in the plural shall include the singular.